cryptDomus/cryptdomus/about.md

 permalink: /about/
 ---

-Welcome to CryptDomus I will be posting about some of the challenges I face doing my job as a cyber analyst.
-Plus a few other bits and pieces along the way!
+Welcome to CryptDomus here you can join me on my journey through the world of cyber security with a few other bits along the way.